 Aside from immediately consuming rosin, you can use it in edibles and topical treatments.
 In fact, rosin is a good option for edibles thanks to its full spectrum constitution containing an abundance of terpenes and full range of cannabinoids.

 Believe it or not; rosin can also be crushed up and rolled into a joint, blunt, or spliff.
-Just remember to dry it out first so you don’t end up with a sticky mess.
-Alternatively, you can heat up your dabs and spread it across your rolling paper with an applicator tool.
+Also, you can heat up your rosin and spread it out on your rolling paper with an applicator tool.

 Storing Your Precious Rosin